 The Financial Technology Law Review: Spain

-There is currently no specific regulatory framework in Spain or the European Union governing fintech.
+There is currently no specific regulatory framework in Spain or the European Union (EU) governing fintech as such.
 However, both the European and the Spanish supervisory authorities are conscious of the increasing importance of this sector and have been implementing different measures to promote the update of the current legislative framework and enable the fintech ecosystem to develop.

-There are various electronic sources providing information on fintech.
-For instance, the Spanish Fintech and Insurtech Association has its own website and the National Securities Market Commission (CNMV) has created a section on its website aimed at establishing an informal communication space with fintech.
-Besides this, the CNMV has created a Q&A on fintech for activities and services where fintech may be involved.
+Various electronic sources provide information on fintech.
+For instance, the Spanish Fintech and Insurtech Association has its own website and the National Securities Market Commission (CNMV) created a section on its website to set up an informal communication space with fintech.
+Other than this, the CNMV has created a Q&A for fintech companies on activities and services that may be within the CNMV's remit.

-The main tax incentive schemes for investment in tech or fintech businesses generally applicable in Spain are: (1) the Spanish patent box regime and the research, development, and innovation tax credit potentially applicable to Spanish-resident companies engaged in tech and fintech activities (generally only in those cases in which the technology qualifies, e.g., as a patent or as advance registered software), and (2) the corporate income tax benefits for start-ups (e.g., a 15 per cent rate for the start-up's first two fiscal years, instead of the statutory 25 per cent rate or a qualified depreciation regime for tangible assets and property investments) and Spanish-resident venture-capital entities, along with (3) tax credits for 'business angels' in specific start-ups (under specific conditions) represent.
+The main tax incentive schemes for investment in tech or fintech businesses generally applicable in Spain are: (1) the Spanish patent box regime and the research, development and innovation tax credit that potentially applies to Spanish-resident companies engaged in tech and fintech activities (generally only where the technology qualifies for it, for example, as a patent or as advance registered software); and (2) the corporate income tax benefits for start-ups and small enterprises (e.g., a 15 per cent rate applicable to standalone start-ups during their first two fiscal years, instead of the statutory 25 per cent rate or a qualified depreciation regime for tangible assets and property investments) and Spanish-resident venture-capital entities; along with (3) tax credits for 'business angels' in specific start-ups (under specific conditions).
 Proper structuring is essential for investors in these companies to mitigate any Spanish tax leakage applicable to investments in tech and fintech companies.

-In general terms, and until further regulations are passed, Spain should be considered as a relatively fintech-friendly jurisdiction, which is evidenced by the approval of a regulatory sandbox.
-For example, in 2013 it was estimated that there were 50 fintech companies in Spain; this number increased to 392 as at December 2019.2 In 2019, the fintech industry grew by 16 per cent.
+In general, and until further regulations are passed, Spain should be considered a fintech-friendly jurisdiction, which is evidenced by the approval of a regulatory sandbox.
+For example, in 2013 it was estimated that there were 50 fintech companies in Spain; this number grew to 408 as at September 2020.2

 i Licensing and marketing

-As stated in Section I, there is no specific regulatory framework in Spain governing fintech.
-As a result, there is no specific fintech licence nor are there any specific marketing rules that are applicable to fintech.
-This is mainly due to the fact that fintech businesses in Spain provide a variety of financial services.
-In general, leaving aside third-party providers (TPPs) regulated under Directive (EU) 2015/2366 of the European Parliament and of the Council, of 25 November, on payment services in the internal market (PSD2) and crowdfunding and crowd-lending platforms, which are subject to Law 5/2015 of 27 April on the promotion of business financing (Law 5/2015), fintech business focused only on developing IT solutions to support the provision of services by financial entities are not currently subject to any financial regulatory regime.
+As stated in Section I, Spain has no specific fintech regulatory framework.
+Therefore, fintech businesses are not subject to specific licences or marketing rules in Spain.
+This is mainly because they provide a variety of financial services.
+In general, leaving aside third-party providers (TPPs) regulated under Directive (EU) 2015/2366 of the European Parliament and of the Council, of 25 November, on payment services in the internal market (PSD2) and crowdfunding and crowd-lending platforms, which are subject to Law 5/2015 of 27 April on the promotion of business financing (Law 5/2015), fintech businesses focused solely on developing IT solutions to support the provision of services by financial entities are not currently subject to any financial regulatory regime.

-However, fintech that engages in financial activities such as deposit-taking, investment services (such as automated digital advice and the management of collective investments), payment services and insurance, is subject to the general regulatory regime that applies to any company operating in those sectors (including marketing rules) and, therefore, has to obtain authorisation from the relevant authorities depending on the service rendered.
-For banking services, the competent authority would be the Bank of Spain (BoS) or the European Central Bank.
-In the case of investment services the competent authority would be the CNMV and for services or products that relate to insurance, reinsurance and pension funds it would be the General Directorate of Insurance and Pension Funds (DGSFP).
+However, fintech businesses involved in financial activities such as deposit-taking, investment services (such as automated digital advice and the management of collective investments), payment services and insurance, are subject to the general regulatory regime applicable to any company operating in those sectors (including marketing rules) and they must therefore obtain the relevant authorisations from the authorities depending on the service rendered.
+For banking services, the competent authority is the Bank of Spain (BoS) or the European Central Bank.
+For investment services the competent authority is the CNMV and for services or products that relate to insurance, reinsurance and pension funds it is the General Directorate of Insurance and Pension Funds (DGSFP).

-Since there is no specific regulatory framework in Spain governing the marketing of fintech products and services (except for Law 5/2015), these entities must observe the marketing legislation applicable to any other company.
-Apart from the Spanish law on the protection of consumers, which establishes certain principles on marketing, and the general law on publicity, other applicable publicity provisions are included within the Spanish laws on electronic commerce and distance marketing of financial services.
+Because Spain has no specific regulatory framework governing the marketing of fintech products and services (except for Law 5/2015), these entities must observe the marketing legislation applicable to any other company.
+Apart from the Spanish Consumers Law, which establishes certain principles on marketing, and the general law on publicity, other applicable publicity provisions are included in the Spanish laws on electronic commerce and distance marketing of financial services.

 ii Cross-border issues

-There are no particular passporting procedures available for fintech.
-Only fintech set out as regulated financial services providers would have access to the cross-border provisions under Spanish laws implementing the European directives that allow for specific types of regulated entities to operate in another country without having to be authorised by their local regulators.
+There are no specific passporting procedures for fintech.
+Only fintech set out as regulated financial services providers have access to the cross-border provisions under Spanish laws implementing the European directives that allow for specific types of regulated entities to operate in another EU Member State without having to be authorised by their local regulators.

-For non-EU financial services providers, however, their provision of services in Spain is subject to an authorisation procedure before the BoS, the CNMV or the DGSFP, even if they intend to provide services by means of a branch or from the territory of their home state.
+Non-EU financial services providers who intend to provide services in Spain require an authorisation from the BoS, the CNMV or the DGSFP, even if they intend to provide services through a branch or from the territory of their home state.
 A non-EU fintech authorised as a financial services provider would also have access to the same authorisation procedure.

 The ownership of non-regulated fintech is not restricted in Spain.
-Regulated fintech (such as credit institutions, investment institutions and insurance companies) are subject to a significant holdings regime that requires a purchaser of a stake of more than 10 per cent to obtain prior authorisation from the relevant supervisory authority.
+Regulated fintech (such as credit institutions, investment institutions and insurance companies) are subject to a significant holdings regime that requires a purchaser of a stake 10 per cent or more to obtain prior authorisation from the corresponding supervisory authority.

 Digital identity and onboarding

-Yes, digital identity is recognised in our jurisdiction.
-Different types of digital identities are regulated under (1) Spanish Law 59/2003, of 19 December, on electronic signatures, as it was amended by Regulation 910/2014 (the Spanish Electronic Signature Law) and (2) Regulation (EU) No. 910/2014 of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (Regulation 910/2014) – jointly known as the Electronic Signature Laws.
+Digital identity is recognised in Spain.
+Different types of digital identities are regulated under (1) the Spanish Law 6/2020 of 11 November on aspects of the trust services (the Spanish Electronic Signature Law); and (2) Regulation (EU) No. 910/2014 of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (Regulation 910/2014) – jointly known as the Electronic Signature Laws.

 The Electronic Signature Laws set out the different categories of electronic signatures depending mainly on their security features as well as the probative effects corresponding to each category, as well as regulating the characteristics and effects of each of them in Spain.
 In particular, there are three categories: simple electronic signature, advanced electronic signature and qualified electronic signature, in order of the simplest (with fewer security features) to the most complex, based on a recognised certificate and created by a trustworthy signature creation device, which will entail the use of the highest security features.

 The three categories of electronic signature are recognised in Spain as being valid to enter into any contractual relationship or transaction.
 However, the Electronic Signature Laws only recognise the 'qualified electronic signature' as having the same value before a court as a handwritten signature on paper.
 This does not mean that other types of electronic signature do not have any legal effect.
 Indeed, an electronic signature may not be denied legal effect and admissibility as evidence in legal proceedings solely on the grounds that it is in an electronic form or that it does not meet the requirements for qualified electronic signatures.
-However, the evidential value of each signature will depend on the strength of the different steps of the contracting process and the security measures used to ensure the identification of the signatory throughout the contracting process.
+However, the evidential value of each signature will depend on how rigorous the different steps of the contracting process are and on the security measures used to ensure the identification of the signatory throughout the contracting process.

-Fintech companies established as financial services providers are subject to anti-money laundering requirements that establish rules for the identification of clients.
+Fintech companies established as financial services providers are subject to anti-money laundering requirements that establish rules to identify clients.
 Such rules enable a digitised onboarding of the clients in certain cases (for instance, when the client's identity is certified in accordance with applicable regulations on electronic signatures), and subject to certain requirements.